A Weak Suck

 or Jaundice.
 Some babies are overstimulated during certain times of the

 day, leading to lethargy during feeding times.
-Read more on how to keep a baby awake while breastfeeding.
+How to keep a baby awake while breastfeeding.

-• Nipple confusion: If baby is given an artificial nipple too early, it can lead to baby not knowing how to breastfeed.
-Read more here on nipple preference.
+• Nipple confusion: If your baby is given an artificial nipple too early, it can lead to your baby not knowing how to breastfeed.

 • Neurological impairment: